awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-patchbaseline-patchfilter.md

 The `PatchFilters` property of the [PatchFilterGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ssm-patchbaseline-patchfiltergroup.html) property type contains a list of `PatchFilter` property types\.

+You can view lists of valid values for the patch properties by running the `DescribePatchProperties` command\.
+For more information, see [DescribePatchProperties](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribePatchProperties.html) in the *AWS Systems Manager API Reference*\.

 ## Syntax<a name="aws-properties-ssm-patchbaseline-patchfilter-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: